fltk/fltk/README.Wayland.txt

 - pango-devel
 - dbus-devel
 - mesa-libGLU-devel
-- gtk3-devel   <== with this, windows get a GTK-style titlebar
+- gtk3-devel   <== highly recommended, gives windows a GTK-style titlebar
 - glew-devel   <== necessary to use OpenGL version 3 or above
 - cmake        <== if you plan to build with CMake
 - cmake-gui    <== if you plan to use the GUI of CMake